 Brief

 Australian racing media never grew up with its audience.
 Coverage was either dry form guides written for hardcore punters or gambling-heavy content with no personality.
-Nothing in the middle for the fans who care about the sport AND the experience around it — the carnival, the fashion, the personalities, the culture.
+Nothing in the middle for the people who love the sport, the carnival, and everything that comes with it.

 Racing Life launched in 2025 to fill that gap.
-The vision: Australia's home for racing — an independent racing media platform where expert previews and live odds sit next to the lifestyle, style, and stories that make racing more than just a bet.
-Not a tipping service, not a bookmaker, not a news aggregator.
+An independent racing media platform where expert previews and live odds sit alongside the lifestyle and culture that turn race day into more than a bet.

 Approach